TristenLiu/EC440-Projects/Project 2/README.md

 command is not found, etc.), your shell should display an error message (cannot exceed a single line), print the prompt, and wait for the next input.
 The error message should follow the template “ERROR:” (without quotes) + your_error_message.
-To facilitate automated grading, when you start your simple shell program with the argument '-n', then your shell must not output any command prompt (no "my_shell$ ").
+To facilitate automated grading, when you start your simple shell program with the argument `-n`, then your shell must not output any command prompt (no `my_shell$ `).
 Just read and process commands as usual.
   To exit the shell, the user must type Ctrl-D (pressing the D button while holding control).
 You may assume that the maximum length of individual tokens (commands and filenames) is 32 characters, and that the maximum length of an input line is 512 characters.
 Your shell is